can3p/can3p.github.io/_posts/2018-06-01-client-writeup-logic.md

 Last fun bit from the basic implementation is about markdown formatting.
-I decided to use it from the very beginning simply because it's an order of magnitude better to write then html and still allows to have markup in place comparing to real plain text.
+I decided to use it from the very beginning simply because it's an order of magnitude better to write than html and still allows to have markup in place comparing to real plain text.

 And of course, both vim and emacs have excellent markdown modes and